lewisc4/Emotion-Detection/README.md

-# Emotion-Detection Usind Deep Learning
+# Emotion-Detection Using Deep Learning
 Fine-tuning a residual neural network to classify human emotions based on images of human faces.

 ## Project Overview